Does he really need another tie, golf club or power tool?

 Local Craft Spirits - In case, the man or men in your life don't favor beer, how about grabbing some locally made craft spirits.
 Do a quick search for "local craft spirits" where ever you are.

 Coffee - My husband is a heavy coffee drinker and would appreciate locally roasted coffee any day of the time.
 Check out some of your local cafes.
+Or it might be nice to go on a few coffee dates as a way to share memories and experiences together.

 Local Food - Head to your nearest farmer's market and pick up good, local food.
 Find his favorite cut of meat or vegetables from a local farm.
 If you are feeling up for it, special order his favorite meal or cook it using local ingredients.
 That will definitely be appreciated.